thisisarchimedes/SustainableLeverage/test/TestList.md

 # refactoring notes

-- test_DetectPoolManipulation implement
-- look for TODOs and address them
-- add no immediate close position (force 50 block cool down)
+[X] Clean up SwapAdapter replace it with SwapManager [X] Decouple the contracts initalization and have the same code running in Deploy and tests [] Hold shares with Ledger

-- setOracle should get 2 tokens also getOracle price should get two tokens + add getOracleDecimals
+[] setOracle should get 2 tokens also getOracle price should get two tokens + add getOracleDecimals [] add no immediate close position (force 50 block cool down) [] test_DetectPoolManipulation implement
-- Test: external cannot call ADMIN, INTERNAL CONTRACT and MONITOR functions
-- Decouple the contracts initalization and have the same code running in Deploy and tests

-- LeverageEngine contract as "main" to create all other contracts and manage admins
-- Only upgradable the contracts that hold WBTC or shares (and data like Ledger)
+[] Test: external cannot call ADMIN, INTERNAL CONTRACT and MONITOR functions [] Only upgradable the contracts that hold WBTC or shares (and data like Ledger) [] remove the bare strcut of position ledger outside of the contract

-- Hold shares with Ledger
-- remove the bare strcut of position ledger outside of the contract
-- Fix swapAdapter make it more generic wrapper
+[] Fix swapAdapter make it more generic wrapper
-- LeverageDepositor no access control?
+[] LeverageDepositor no access control?
+[] look for TODOs and address them

+[] Remove the overloaded openPosition

 # Architecture